(For triathletes, scroll down to anecdotes- I help you build to a master's level endurance)

 Infant-Toddler Focus:

-Here's what the last triathlete I helped said about his first lesson:
+Here's what the last triathlete helped said about his first lesson:

 “After just one session with Shannon I was able to: